v-community/v_by_example/examples/arrays/functions.md

 array.insert(num int, data T)
 ```

-Inserts the data at a given position and shifts the elements in the array
+Inserts the data at a given position and shifts the elements in the array.

 ```go
 names := ['Samuel', 'John', 'Peter']